Ventata/API/README.md

 **When do I use the Company API Key?**

-When you are using Company, Stores, Users or Billing endpoints.
+When you are using Company, Stores or Billing endpoints.

 **When do I use the Store API Key?**